Benefits & Services

 - 1.83 days per month of service (22 days per year) in subsequent years.

-PDFs appointed for less than 12 months will receive vacation pay in accordance with the Employment Standards Act.
+PDFs appointed for less than 12 months will receive vacation pay in lieu of the above vacation entitlement.
 The above vacation entitlements will take effect retroactive to January 1, 2018.

 The following regulations apply to vacation for PDFs:

 - Vacation credits are pro-rated for individuals on a reduced workload.